Stevio54/codebrackets/content/posts/async_v_callback.md

 ### Hello Everyone!

-While working with a good friend on some Node JS code we ran into an interesting issue.
+While working with my good friend [@Codydearkland](https://twitter.com/Codydearkland) on some Node JS code we ran into an interesting issue.
 Do we use **async...await** in our code or make use of the **promise..callback** model when we pull data from another server?

 #### What are async...await and promise...callback?